Mapper since: September 14, 2008 | Contributor terms: Accepted about 4 years ago

 Addicted mapper, or so they say.

 Started mapping after using OSMAnd in the Dominican Republic.
 Have been mapping based on GPS, local knowledge and Bing sat images in Belgium and the countries I've travelled to.
 Here's more about my mapping life in my Belgian Mapper of the Month interview.

 I believe OSM is a swarm, in the sense Falkvinge describes in his book Swarmwise.
-That philosphy implies what you contribute yourself is probably less important than the effect you can have by direct community-growing efforts.
-So even though I definitely do no consider myself a networker, I do try.
-Since December 2015, I started setting up Missing Maps Mapathons.
+That philosophy implies what you contribute yourself is probably less important than the effect you can have by direct community-growing efforts.
+So OSM has forced me to ever so slowly become a networker.
+Since December 2015, I started setting up / co-organizing Missing Maps Mapathons.

-As a mapper mostly interested in making the map rough-and-ready for basic navigation - I mostly trace new roads.
+As a mapper mostly interested in making the map rough-and-ready for basic navigation - I mostly trace new roads and footways.
 But also interested in fixing up borders, fixing Notes as a way to learn new things, road quality and hiking.

 Apart from mapping, I actually use the data in real life, for example during my one year road trip through South America.
 Using Osmand on the road.
 I'm always adding waypoints, GPS tracks and corrections.
 I add Notes mostly to remember where I have to fix things.
 Also Mapillary user, to help provide an open StreetView alternative for mappers.